-This citrus blast of a salad dressing combines fresh orange juice, orange zest, fresh thyme and a little bit of apple cider vinegar for kick.
+This citrus blast of a salad dressing combines fresh orange juice, orange zest, fresh thyme, and a little bit of apple cider vinegar for a kick.
 The sweetness of the oranges shines through and makes for a perfect accompaniment to a nice earthy salad or perfectly grilled chicken or fish.

 How Easy Is It to Make Whole Orange and Thyme Vinaigrette?

 It comes together in no time at all and lasts for about a week in an airtight container in the fridge.
 Just be sure to give it a good ol' shake before drizzling on your meal of choice to get those flavors combined with the grapeseed oil.

 We love hearing from you, so if you give the whole orange and thyme vinaigrette a try, be sure to pop back and leave a comment letting us know what salad you drizzled it over!
 Happy eating.

 Looking for more sensational salads to get you through winter?
 We have been enjoying these salads in the Whole Food Bellies kitchen this season.
 Check them out and get some fantastic winter produce in your bellies: